allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/149-healthcare-innovation-what-is-it-solving/blogarticle.md

 ---
-Title: Healthcare Innovation: What is it solving?
+Title: "Healthcare Innovation: What is it solving?"
-SeoTitle: Healthcare Innovation: What is it solving?
+SeoTitle: "Healthcare Innovation: What is it solving?"
 Author: kenny
 Fullname: Kenny Stark
 Date: 09/04/2015